 With a view on costs, you should always make sure to have an efficient approach in place to avoid unnecessary bloats of data.

 Connecting Google Search Console with Fivetran’s Setup Guide at hand

 As mentioned before, while Fivetran is there for the extraction and loading part, dbt will be responsible for the transformation within your data warehouse to now bridge the gap between raw data pulls and insightful information.

 So once you properly set up the loading of data into your warehouse you can install dbt and set up your new project, configuring the connection to your data warehouse.
 So you will need to specify exactly the type of database, connection details, credentials, and other specifics.

 After that, you can start building models in dbt (your transformations) based on your transformation needs.
 Of course, dbt also allows for testing and documentation to ensure data quality.
 For ongoing transformations, you’d want to schedule dbt runs, where with the help of orchestration tools or simple cron jobs, you can ensure your data is regularly transformed after it loads.

-Of course, there are more things to consider in the context of the dbt setup, but at this point we want to focus on setting up Fivetran.
+Of course, there are more things to consider in the context of the dbt setup, but at this point we want to focus on Fivetran.
 One last recommendation though in this context would be to also integrate dbt with Fivetran Logs.
 Ingesting these into your warehouse and use dbt to model and analyze them as this might provide relevant insights into the ETL process itself.